pepone/redhat-rpm-config/buildflags.md

 compiler flags.
 Changing these flags should be used as a last recourse if other workarunds are not available.

+### Lazy binding

+If your package depends on the semantics of lazy binding (e.g., it has plugins which load additional plugins to complete their dependencies, before which some referenced functions are undefined), you should put `-Wl,-z,lazy` at the end of the `LDFLAGS` setting when linking objects which have such requirements.
+Under these circumstances, it is unnecessary to disable hardened builds (and thus lose full ASLR for executables), or link everything without `-Wl,z,now` (non-lazy binding).

 ### Hardened builds

 By default, the build flags enable fully hardened builds.
 To change